In handcuffs, former Honduran president attends boisterous extradition hearing

 A U.S. Embassy document seen by Reuters alleged that Hernandez was part of an operation to transit massive amounts of cocaine from Colombia and Venezuela via Honduras to the United States.
 The document further claims that he received millions of dollars in bribes in exchange for providing protection to traffickers.

-Hernandez has denied all wrongdoing and has previously attempted to cast aspersions on prosecutors' evidence while also highlighting his past support from U.S. officials.
+Hernandez has denied all wrongdoing and has previously sought to cast aspersions on prosecutors' evidence while also highlighting his past support from U.S. officials.

-Last year, a U.S. judge sentenced Hernandez's brother to life in prison plus 30 years in a major cocaine trafficking case, and the former president was named as an unindicted co-conspirator in another drug trafficking case in New York.
+Last year, a U.S. judge sentenced Hernandez's brother to life in prison plus 30 years in a major cocaine trafficking case.

 "Yes we did!
 Yes we did!
 They're taking the corrupt narco-dictator," said a member of the leftist Libre party of new President Xiomara Castro, who gave his name only as Manuel.